 Looking into who is a likely victim of a gold scam is an interesting sociological exercise given that there are many different types of people who can easily fall victim.
 In general, those who fall victim to this particular investment scam are people who are interested in breaking the mould in some way, or of opting out of the dominant modes of savings and investments.

 Gold has a particular historical resonance given its history as a source of solid, continuous value.
-The Internet posting forum website Reddit, for example, has a sub-Reddit devoted to gold which has around 18,000 members.
+The forum site Reddit, for example, has a sub-Reddit devoted to gold which has around 18,000 members.
 While it’s certainly not the case that everyone who is interested in the world of investing in gold is someone who could also be vulnerable to falling victim to a scam, the level of interest in gold reflects the size of the potential pool of people who could fall victim.

 The evidence around gold scams also goes to show that some demographic groups can be particularly at risk.
 A major recent news story from Hong Kong, for example, revealed that a man aged 85 saw a loss of around $580 million Hong Kong dollars during a recent scam – a figure which at the time at least was equivalent to around $74 million US dollars.
 For older people, the risk of gold scams is often doubled: its historical value means that they are acutely aware of its potential as a store of value, while the relatively low level of financial literacy that many older people have in a highly digitalised economy means that they’re extra vulnerable.